Indy Pride Festival

-Indy Pride Festival, formerly Circle City IN Pride, is the annual week of LGBT pride events in Indianapolis.
-The week is organized by LGBT organization Indy Pride, Inc., and has been held under this name and organization for over a decade.
+Indy Pride Festival (formerly Circle City IN Pride) is the annual week of LGBT pride events in Indianapolis.
+The week is organized by LGBTQ organization Indy Pride, Inc., and has been held under this name and organization for over a decade.
 In recent years, more than 95,000 gay, lesbian, bisexual, transgender and heterosexual people have attended the festival.
 Indy Pride's Parade and Festival is held the 2nd Saturday in June, with a week of events leading up to it, in honor of the Stonewall Riots and in accordance with other United States pride festivals.
 Indy Pride Festival is the largest LGBT pride event in Indiana.

 According to former Indy Pride President, Gary Brackett, "The festival and events are to celebrate gay pride and bring the community together.
 We're trying to bring visibility to the greater Indianapolis community of how many gay, lesbian, bisexual and transgender people there are here."

-History
+Background

 The first known Pride week in Indianapolis was celebrated in 1976 with the support of Metropolitan Community Church and Gay Peoples Union.
 However, the first Indy Pride, Inc., sponsored event began in 1996 as a week-long celebration of events.
 Jeffrey Cleary and Bill McKinley served as Co-Chairs for the city's first ever pride week.
 The celebration held 10 events in seven days, culminating with a pride fair on the downtown Indy Canal.
 In 2011, the festival broke records by attracting a record estimate 70,000 attendees.
 In 2012, the week of events opened with the new "Rainbow 5k Run/Walk".
 The festival saw the addition of a 2nd stage, as well as an expansion in family-friendly entertainment.
 Attendance grew every year in the following decade until 2020 and 2021 when the event was not held in person due to the COVID-19 pandemic.

-Indy Pride Parade

-The first Indy Pride Parade stepped off in 2002, founded by Gary Brackett.
-The first parade was small with only eight participants and lasted 15 minutes.
-It has since grown into a 2-hour-plus-long event.